 Add eggs one at a time, mixing in-between each addition.
 Add vanilla, mix until combined.

-Add flour, baking soda, and salt.
+Add flour, baking soda, baking powder, and salt.
 Mix until just combined.
 Fold in skor bits and chocolate chips, do not overmix batter.
 Place dough in refrigerator for 30 minutes to cool.

 Preheat oven to 350°F or 177°C. Line baking sheets with parchment paper or a silicone mat; set aside.